onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 is it easy or straightforward to create this graph?
 Heck no! but the sooner we start working on our process - the sooner we'd have something better than what we have now
 With a causal graph we can solve the root of problems once and for all instead of treating their symptoms in a whack-em-all

-social copying, veblen goods, mimetic desire - we want what others want
+social copying, veblen goods, conformity, mimetic desire - we want what others want

 Meaning comes from being consequential